- Why is bringing the LCU program to your community a good idea?

 Many educational programs operate on a 50%–50% division of the tuition proceeds.
 Life Christian University has determined to tithe to all its local campuses and operates on a 60%–40% division of tuition with the local campuses retaining the larger portion.
 All other miscellaneous fees (application, change-of-grade, etc.) cover the costs of administration and are paid 100% to the LCU Main Campus.
-For a detailed breakdown, please see the "Financials" section of this publication.
+Click here for a detailed financial breakdown.

 - How do we collect and disburse funds?

 Each month, students must make their tuition payment to the local campus prior to the start of each course.
 The per student share due to the Main Campus must be submitted within 7 days of the start of each new course.
 Forms will be provided for this reporting.
 This process is explained in more detail in the Campus Director's Handbook.

 Like any other ministry or church, we budget and have expenses.
 We are dependent on prompt payment and expect our campus directors to practice excellence in meeting this obligation.

 - What if a student cannot pay for a particular course?

 Students must pre-pay each course before attending classes.
 If a student cannot pre-pay, they are not disqualified from continuing their education, though they might not complete the number of courses required to graduate in the next graduation exercise.
 There is no provision for partial payment.

 If the student is allowed to attend classes without paying, the normal per-student tuition payment must still be made to LCU by the local campus.
 This process is explained in more detail in the Campus Director's Handbook.